 So, how do you improve your curb appeal?
 I’m so glad you asked.
 Following are a few tips that can separate your home from the competition.

 While these tips may seem minor, you may be surprised how many potential buyers won’t even look inside a home if the outside looks unkempt or dated.
 A first impression on the outside often lends to skepticism of what may lurk behind the front door.

 - Update your front door hardware

-- Paint your front door a pleasing and complimentary color
+- Paint your front door (black is a great color for resale)

 - Install appealing house numbers, even if it means you simply repaint the shiny brass